-Its return filing season again and the newspapers are flooded with advertisements by income tax department reminding, requesting & warning you to file your returns, pay your taxes and refrain from any tax evasion.
+We always noticed that during every return filing season the newspapers are flooded with advertisements by income tax department reminding, requesting & warning you to file your returns, pay your taxes and refrain from any tax evasion.

-Over the past couple of years, India’s leaders have raised the issue of tax evasion & the need to widen India’s tax base over and over at various forums- the most recent being Prime Minister’s address on CA Day & FM Arun Jaitley’s speech at the Delhi Economics Conclave 2017.
+Over the past couple of years, India’s leaders have raised the issue of tax evasion & the need to widen India’s tax base over and over at various forums.

 The government’s intentions are loud and clear through its reforms too, whether it be big bold moves like demonetisation, GST, cashless economy, mandatory linking of PAN with Aadhaar or as simple as the new one-page ITR-1 (Sahaj) to ease the return filing process for salaried individuals.

 Undoubtedly the problem is one worthy of all the attention.
 Ours is a largely tax non-compliant society.
-Out of the total population of 130 crores, only 3.7 crore individuals filed income tax returns in PY 201516.
+If we take an example of FY 2015-16, out of the total population of 130 crores, only 3.7 crore individuals filed income tax returns.
 Of these, only 76 lakh people showed income above Rs.5 lakhs and amongst them, 56 lakh were salaried individuals.
 The numbers don’t flatter much because salaried individuals cannot easily evade taxes as every month a certain amount of TDS is deducted from their earnings anyway.
 Hence, they have to disclose their true income.
 It is the businessmen & professionals who are the biggest evaders.
 And we must not only think about direct taxes, businesses evade indirect levies (say customs) through a number of manuevers.

 Not just individuals, companies, trusts & other entities don’t report or under report their true income through manipulation of accounts and by use of shell companies.